 About Artisans Cooperative

-We are crafting an online handmade marketplace for an inclusive network of creatives: a co-op alternative to Etsy.
+We are growing an online handmade marketplace for an inclusive network of creatives: a co-op alternative to Etsy.